brandonjgeo/ArcGIS-Pro-Python-Tools/README.md

 2. Frequency analysis

-* I have always thought that the Frequency tool should be available at all license levels.
-Give it a try.
+* The Frequency tool should be available at all license levels.

 3. Table to Text